fsuri/Basil_SOSP21_artifact/README.md

 7. emulab_user: <cloudlab-username>
 8. run_locally: false (set to false to run remote experiments on distributed hardware (cloud lab), set to true to run locally)

-After the expeirment is complete, the scripts will generate an output folder at your specified base_local_exp_directory.
-Each folder is timestamped: Go deeper into the folders (total of 3 timestamped folders) until you enter /out.
-Look for the stats.json file.
-Throughput measurements will be under: aggregate/combined/tput (or run-stats/combined /tput if you run multiple experiments for error bars) Latency will be under: aggregate/combined /mean  On the control machine looking at stats is necessary
-  On your local machine, you can also look at output Plots: go to /plots/tput-clients.png and /plots/lat-tput.png to look at the data points directly. currently it shows the number of total client processes on the x axis, not total number of client threads.

 ### Extra Pre-Configurations necessary for TxHotstuff and TxBFTSmart
    --> see the branch...
 Extra coudlab configuration is necessary before running (some even necessary before building)